jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 * static [memory scenes] with audio guide
 * $250 for 12 months, or $25/month
-* I use this only for spot treatment of various drugs and diseases that often times just require brute memorization (eg. vasculitides) rather than conceptual material (eg. pathophysiology of systems)
+* I use this only for spot treatment of various drugs and diseases that often times just require brute memorization (eg. pharm, vasculitides) rather than conceptual material (eg. pathophysiology of systems)
-* Whenever I hit something in Firecracker/etc that I have trouble recalling, I skim the picture in Picmonic.
+* Whenever I hit something I have trouble recalling, I skim the picture in Picmonic or queue it up in a review play list.
 * I only use the Learn feature (not the Explore or other)
-* I'm thinking the [Sketchy Micro](#sketchy-micro) approach is better for bacteria
 * [record the audio][record audio]